Open PhD Position

 Dr. Austin Toombs has an open PhD student position, starting either January 2020 or August 2020.

-Austin is offering a minimum of one year of funding to candidates interested in working with Austin in the C-CI Lab while pursuing a PhD in Technology from the Purdue Polytechnic Institute.
+Austin is offering a minimum of one year of research assistantship funding to candidates interested in working with him in the C-CI Lab while pursuing a PhD in Technology from the Purdue Polytechnic Institute.
+Additional funding through teaching assistantship or research assistantship positions will be available after that.
 Anyone interested should contact Austin by email.

 This PhD position is not tied to a specific project, but rather to the research interests of the C-CI Lab more generally.
 Accepted students will be expected to work collaboratively with other members of the lab, as well as pursue their own research interests and projects (with collaboration from other lab members).
 These projects can include, but are not limited to, any of the following: